MohammadDehghany/Nature-Cardiovascular-Research-COMSOL-Model/README.md

 ## How to Run
 1. Open the file
 2. Run the simulation
-3. The stress components can be found in the results
+3. The stress components can be found in the Results